 About: Hemophilia is a blood disorder in which the blood doesn’t clot properly, it may be inherited or acquired.
 There are several types of hemophilia in cats.

 Symptoms: Excessive bleeding, bruising under the skin, and in severe cases, anemia can develop.

 Diagnosis: A variety of blood clotting tests.

 Treatment: Avoid surgery unless absolutely necessary, blood transfusions and vitamin K.

 Hemophilia is a bleeding disorder in which the blood doesn’t clot properly, it is the most well-known of the bleeding disorders to affect cats.
-Normally, when a wound occurs coagulation (or clotting) occurs, which turns the liquid blood into a gel in order to form a clot which stops the bleeding, this is known as hemostasis, there are three steps involved in this.
+When a wound occurs coagulation (or clotting) occurs to turn the liquid blood into a gel in order to form a clot and stop blood loss.
+This is called hemostasis and there are three steps in this process.

 - Vasoconstriction – When a blood vessel becomes damaged, vasoconstriction occurs, making the blood vessel smaller which restricts the loss of blood from the damaged site.

 - Platelet adhesion – When damage to a blood vessel occurs, circulating platelets form a clump over the damaged vessel to block it off.